cesarve77/simple-chat/README.md

-# Simple Chat window: is the start point for make your own chat
+# Simple Chat window: the starter point to build your own chat, in seconds

 ## Features